Skip to content

 Validator is active under operator signing control

 Normal operations.
-Operator signs with BLS keys; beneficiary claims rewards through the vault subject to delay and rate-limit safeguards.
+Claims are submitted through the console and executed on-chain under vault delay and rate-limit safeguards.

 SettlementProposed